 If you get found guilty of committing a drink-driving offence, the drink drive penalties include imprisonment and a fine.
 DVLA banned drivers will find themselves prohibited from driving a vehicle on any public roads for a lengthy period of time.

 A magistrate will hear your case in court and may issue different penalties and codes for drink-driving offences.

 What happens if you receive a drink driving ban length of 12 months (or longer)?

-The courts can ask you to attend a drink-drive rehabilitation scheme (DDRS) course.
+In fact, you may reduce a drink driving ban length if the courts ask you to attend a drink-drive rehabilitation scheme (DDRS) course.